Celebrate Flipped Day by Flipping Your Classroom!

 Looking for a few ideas and resources for flipping your classroom?
 We’ve got a few pointers:

-Student Centered Approach to Teaching
+Student-Centered Approach to Teaching

 Join Gareth Hall of the UK’s Aberystwyth University for a meta-flipped classroom, as he uses the inverted format to discuss the fundamentals of flipped learning for his colleagues.

-Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, So You’ve Decided To Flip Your Classroom.
+Take a deeper look at the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, So You’ve Decided To Flip Your Classroom.